es-tooling/module-replacements/docs/modules/express.md

 ## `tinyhttp`

-[`tinyhttp`](https://github.com/tinyhttp/tinyhttp) is a modern, Express-like web framework written in TypeScript.
-It is designed to be a drop-in replacement that is significantly lighter and faster while remaining compatible with many Express middlewares.
+[`tinyhttp`](https://github.com/tinyhttp/tinyhttp) is designed to be a drop-in replacement remaining compatible with many Express middlewares.

 Example: